The Bridge Program

 The program provides support to students transitioning from high school to college placing a primary emphasis on a engaging learning environment where students are surrounded by an active community of teacher-scholars and peers.

-Participants who attend the Bridge Program earn 21 university transfer credit hours and must maintain a minimum 2.25 GPA will be guaranteed admission to CCU upon completion.
+Bridge Program participants who earn at least 21 university transfer credit hours and a minimum 2.25 GPA by the end of the Spring semester, will be guaranteed admission to CCU for the following Fall semester.

 Become a Chanticleer with the HGTC/CCU Bridge Program!